 - The Dragon: Rivi, hitman and enforcer for Blanco.

-- Even Evil Has Standards: In the first film, Rivi and his men had just successfully carried out a hit on a man who failed to pay Blanco when Rivi learns that Blanco had promised his men a bonus for killing the wife and kids as well.
+- Even Evil Has Standards: In the first film, Rivi and his men had just successfully carried out a hit on a man who failed to pay Blanco when Rivi learns that she had also promised his men a bonus for killing the wife and kids as well.
 Even though his men had already shot the wife, Rivi ordered his own men out of the house at gunpoint to stop them from killing the children.
 Additionally, the accidental death of a rival dealer's son during a drive-by shooting is one of the only killings for which Rivi shows any apparent regret.

 - Gorn: The first film has quite a few explicit shots of dead men killed as a result of the drug wars.